living will and trust living will and trust

 Differentiating Between Living Will and Trust

 Differentiating between a living will and trust may seem complex, but understanding their key differences and similarities aids in making informed decisions.
-Both geared towards securing one’s future, these legal documents serve distinct and crucial purposes.
+Both are geared toward securing one’s future, and these legal documents serve distinct and crucial purposes.

 Key Differences